joewils/joewils.github.com/resume.md

 <http://ascentium.com>

 *   **Microsoft Office for Business Campaign:** My team and I delivered a highly interactive jQuery driven user experience to facilitate selling the benefits of Microsoft Office for medium to large business organizations. <http://www.microsoft.com/office/business/>
-*   **Intel Software Partners Membership FAQ** Working on an aggressive time line I built and tested an advanced FAQ page with multiple views using jQuery and some URL trickery to enable deep linking to dynamic content. <http://software.intel.com/partner/> (must be a member to see page)
+*   **Intel Software Partners Membership FAQ** Working on an aggressive time line I built and tested an advanced FAQ page with multiple views using jQuery and some URL trickery to enable deep linking to dynamic content.
-*   **Ascentium Jobvite Drupal Plug-in:** Working with some great coworkers we created a Drupal plug-in pull content from Jobvite via their documented API directly vs. manually copying the information saving our recruiters and marketing team valuable time and energy. <http://www.ascentium.com/content/careers>
-*   **Intel Software Partners Home Page** I dove into an existing website under tight delivery constraints and added several pieces of jQuery powered flair to pump up user engagement with several pop ups, expanding sub menus, and tabbed navigational elements. <http://software.intel.com/partner/>
+*   **Intel Software Partners Home Page** I dove into an existing website under tight delivery constraints and added several pieces of jQuery powered flair to pump up user engagement with several pop ups, expanding sub menus, and tabbed navigational elements.
 *   **Hit or Quit SXSW Mobile Web Application** I built and deployed an advanced web application using the jQTouch mobile development framework to showcase and highlight active events during the SXSW interactive conference.
-Features included session check-in via Foursquare, zoom-able maps of the convention centers, event voting (hit it or quit it), and relevent twitter noise per session. <http://goo.gl/xGrCM>
+Features included session check-in via Foursquare, zoom-able maps of the convention centers, event voting (hit it or quit it), and relevant twitter noise per session.
-*   **T-Mobile Data Calculator:** I worked on version two of the jQuery powered data calculator.
-I added support for multiple page views, tightened up the mathematical formulas, and created a new framework for adding additional functionality.
-*   **T-Mobile Data Plans:** Built new layout to focus on competitive new data plans and package information using HTML, CSS, and a splash of jQuery. <http://goo.gl/AckyG>
+*   **T-Mobile Data Plans:** Built new layout to focus on competitive new data plans and package information using HTML, CSS, and a splash of jQuery.
 *   **Precor Website Redesign:** Built a highly customized Drupal powered website complete with multiple language support, ecommerce, and content migration. <http://precor.com>
 *   **AT&T My Mobility Toolkit:** I extended an existing Etomite powered marketing portal to include expanded authentication options: email validation, expired account notices, inactivity notices, and multiple login locations.
 I also supported the expansion of content to the mobile and desktop versions of the website. <http://mymobilitytoolkit.com>
 *   **Microsoft Consumer Cloud:** Built down-level jQuery/HTML/CSS experience to match Silverlight campaign.